 - music and speech students

-- donors and
+- parents and extended family

 - the opportunity for communities to acknowledge and support the success and endeavours of their young people

-- encouragement for students to set goals and showcase their abilities while receiving constructive adjudication from professional musicians
+- encouragement for students to set goals and showcase their abilities, while receiving constructive adjudication from professional musicians

 - local volunteers an opportunity to be involved with young people in their community in a positive way

 SMFA partners with the other music organizations across Saskatchewan to ensure that the programs we develop are relevant to the needs of our young people.
 Accessibility to programs and recognizing changing demographic circumstances within the province is a high priority.
-The broad-based volunteer component of SMFA allows the organization to operate at the grass roots level thereby closely monitoring these changes and adapting to them.
+The broad-based volunteer component of SMFA allows the organization to operate at the grass roots level, thereby closely monitoring these changes and adapting to them.

-SMFA believes that the need for a culturally aware society is of increasing importance given the pressures exerted upon us by the rapid, electronic environment in which we live.
+SMFA believes that the need for a culturally aware society is of increasing importance, given the pressures exerted upon us by the rapid electronic environment in which we live.
 Our organization is committed to cultivating that awareness by providing information, education, opportunity and a clear vision of the role we play in this task.

 The Importance of Music in Your Life

-Music is the Key to Creativity.
+Music is the key to creativity

-Music makes Education more enjoyable.
+Music makes learning more enjoyable

-Music is the Language of the Universe.
+Music is the language of the universe